tlikai/yii-restful/README.md

 );
 ```

-RestfulManager will generate 5 url rules and bind to the controller, like the following
+UrlManager will generate 5 url rules and bind to the controller, like the following
 ```
 `GET` http://yourdomain/topics          => TopicsController::actionIndex
 `GET` http://yourdomain/topics/{id}     => TopicsController::actionShow